LandoVMW/work-ideas/some-documentation/EcosystemPages/Istio/readme.md

 ---
 ## Resources
 - For more information about Istio, see https://istio.io/.
+- For more information about Jaeger, see https://www.jaegertracing.io/.
 - For more information about Kubernetes, see https://kubernetes.io/docs/concepts/.

 ---